 Welcome email sent to the parents, first school day: uniforms, meet the parents association, who's who.

 FISP accepts children from ages 2 to 15 (end of Middle School).
 There is no birthday cut-off date.
 Essential factors in the admissions decisions and grade placement are the following:

 In all cases, final acceptance and grade level placement are subject to evaluation of all documents, including final report cards or transcripts.
-Screening for accepted students upon enrolment at FIS may result in changes in grade level placement.
+Screening for accepted students upon enrolment at FISP may result in changes in grade level placement.

 Note: Students who require learning support must submit complete documentation, including all medical files.
-If you have any questions about your child’s eligibility to apply to FIS, please contact us to discuss your situation.
+If you have any questions about your child’s eligibility to apply to FISP, please contact us to discuss your situation.

 The medium of instruction at all grade levels is English.
 Non-native speakers of English may be required to participate in English as Second Language tests prior to receiving an admissions decision.
 Admissions decisions will be based on English ability, academic and behavioral criteria, and the availability of alternative educational options, and may be limited based on available space.

 It is recommended that newly enrolling students and their parents meet with the Principal or Deputy Principal for class placement and course selection at least one day prior to enrolment.
 Families with children enrolling from the beginning of the academic year should check with the Office to confirm the dates for required new family welcome and registration meetings.
 If travel plans delay arrival in Paris, making it impossible to attend one of these meetings, enrolment may be delayed.

 Families who find out about a move to Paris after June 1 should contact us as soon as possible.
 Please be sure to confirm space available in your child’s new grade level and to review the documents required to complete your child’s application.